Join our mobile Rapid Response Network!

 We are engaged in land and natural resource planning efforts with state federal agencies, as well as advocating for better consideration of bison as a species of concern on Forest Service lands.

-Defenders and our partners are also paving the way for Yellowstone bison just outside park boundaries by starting the Yellowstone Bison Coexistence Program in 2011 as a collaborative effort aimed to help landowners coexist with wild bison on the landscape outside the Park.
+Defenders and our partners are also paving the way for Yellowstone bison just outside the park’s boundaries.
+In 2011, we started the Yellowstone Bison Coexistence Program as a collaborative effort designed to help landowners coexist with wild bison on the landscape outside the park.

 What You Can Do

-Help us speak up for wild bison by contacting your Senators or Representative and state governor in states where wild bison live.
+Help us speak up for wild bison by contacting your Members of Congress and governors in states where wild bison live.
 Advocate for protection of their habitat and management like other wild species.

 Support our work to protect bison and other imperiled wildlife.